 The Irish M&A market was shaped by many competing factors in 2018 which are expected to continue in 2019.
 Whilst 2019 has got off to a strong start and the outlook for Irish M&A activity appears positive, ongoing geopolitical volatility, particularly Brexit, could create headwinds for M&A activity in certain sectors during the year ahead.

-Corporate Partner David Brangam and Competition Partner Marco Hickey explore five key trends that can be expected to feature in many Irish M&A deals in 2019.
+Competition Partner Marco Hickey explores five key trends that can be expected to feature in many Irish M&A deals in 2019.

 1. Taking Cover

 The use of warranty and indemnity insurance (W&I) in Irish M&A transactions is steadily increasing in frequency.
 In line with wider international trends, it is often used by private equity sellers who may be unable to take on liability under their fund rules and/or need to make immediate distributions of the proceeds of sale.
 Additionally, buyers are increasingly looking to W&I to avoid bringing warranty claims against sellers who remain with the management team of the acquired business or where there is a concern around a seller’s financial strength.
 The use of title insurance in property-driven in M&A is also gaining traction in Ireland.